 Contribution of violent deaths to life uncertainty

-To test our hypothesis of the ‘young-mortality’ hump, we compared the 25 countries with the highest levels of violence in 2017 with the set of countries that ranked in the top-10 of the most peaceful in the period 2008-2017.
-The former group includes countries like Syria, Iraq, Yemen, South Sudan, Somalia, Central African Republic, Libya, Venezuela, Colombia, Mexico and Afghanistan shown in Figure 3 (results for women and rest of countries is shown in the SM).
-The latter includes, Iceland, New Zealand, Austria, Portugal and Denmark, among others.
-This strategy allowed us to identify the ages driving the difference in lifetime uncertainty between violent countries and more peaceful ones.
-Additionally, we were able to analyse the contribution of homicides, war-related, and other violent causes of death to lifetime uncertainty.
-These results, however, represent a lower bound as violent deaths are often underestimated and underreported, especially in high-level violent settings.
-For example, in Mexico and Venezuela, lack of data has made difficult for researchers to estimate the current level of homicides due to misclassification, underreported murders, and the increasing number of missing individuals.36,39 Equally, the collection of credible/accurate data is particularly difficult in besieged and remote areas in Syria and Yemen.
+To test our hypothesis of the young-adult mortality hump, we compared the 25 countries with the highest levels of violence in 2017 with a benchmark composed of the 10 most peaceful countries in the period 2008-2017.
+The former group includes countries like Syria, Iraq, Yemen, South Sudan, Somalia, Central African Republic, Libya, Venezuela, Colombia, Mexico, and Afghanistan shown in Figure 3 (results for women and rest of countries is shown in the SM).
+The latter includes, Iceland, New Zealand, Austria, Portugal, and Denmark.
+We identify the ages driving the difference in lifetime uncertainty between violent countries and more peaceful ones.
+We also analyse the contribution of homicides, war-related deaths, and other violent causes of death to lifetime uncertainty.
+These results represent a lower bound for the contribution of violence, because violent deaths are often underestimated and underreported.
+For example, in Mexico and Venezuela, misclassification, underreported murders, and the increasing number of missing individuals has made it difficult to estimate the current level of homicide.36,39 Similarly, the collection of credible/accurate data is particularly difficult in besieged and remote areas in Syria and Yemen.

-Figure 3 shows the contribution of mortality by different causes to the difference in lifetime uncertainty between violent and peaceful countries between ages 10 and 60 years.
-Compared to peaceful countries, the difference in lifespan uncertainty resulting from violence is remarkably high in the MENA region for both genders.
+Figure 3 shows the contribution of mortality by different causes to the difference in lifetime uncertainty between the 25 high violence countries and the peacful country benchmark between ages 10 and 60.
+The difference in lifespan uncertainty resulting from violence is remarkably high in the MENA region for both genders.
 For instance, violent deaths represent 91.4% and 55.7% of the difference for Syrian males and Iraqi females, respectively.
 In these countries, war-related violence contributes disproportionately to lifetime uncertainty as compared to homicides or other causes.
 This is especially true for men of young ages.
-For instance, lifetime uncertainty in Syria for men aged 20-25 contributes 2.5 years of life to the difference with the peaceful region, while in Iraq and Yemen it ranges between 1 and 1.3 years.
-Here, as well as in African settings like the Central African Republic, Somalia and South Sudan, the female advantage is visible across almost all age categories; yet, lifespan uncertainty due to war-related deaths is higher for women approaching the start of their reproductive ages as compared to their male counterparts (about 0.8 for females and 0.5 years for males in Syria, 0.25 and 0.1 years in Yemen and 0.3 and 0.25 in Iraq).
+For instance, death rates in Syria for men aged 20-25 widen uncertainty with respect to the peaceful reagion by 2.5 years, while in Iraq and Yemen it ranges between 1 and 1.3 years.
+Here, as well as in African settings like the Central African Republic, Somalia, and South Sudan, the female advantage is visible across almost all age categories; yet, lifespan uncertainty due to war-related deaths is higher for women approaching the start of their reproductive ages as compared to males in the same ages (about 0.8 for females and 0.5 years for males in Syria, 0.25 and 0.1 years in Yemen and 0.3 and 0.25 in Iraq).
 This suggests heightened vulnerability of adolescent females in contexts where war-related violence may come in the form of gender-related sexual violence.40-42

 The contribution of homicides to lifetime uncertainty dominates in violent contexts of Latin America.
 This region concentrates one third of global homicides.38 Yet, age and gender-related patterns are substantially similar to countries experiencing war-type of violence.
 In Colombia and Mexico, lifespan uncertainty due to homicides is particularly concentrated among men aged 20-35.
 In Venezuela, the contribution of homicides is manifested even at younger ages, with lifetime uncertainty due to homicides for men aged 15-20 approaching more than one year of the standard deviation of ages at death.
 The impact of homicides is substantially more visible among men, although these still account for about 21, 14 and 11 percent of the total causes of lifetime uncertainty among Colombian, Mexican and Venezuelan women, respectively.